Lobster Language Reference

 default: "what?"

-The value you switch on may be int, float, string or class instance.
+The value you switch on may be int, enum, float, string or class instance.
 Cases may test for multiple values, even ranges (which are inclusive).
 When testing for class instances, the cases are types which must exhaustively cover all non-abstract sub-classes of the class type.
+Enums are also required to be tested exhaustively.
+An enum value that doesn't correspond to a value in the current enum definition (such as one read from a file) will produce a runtime error if the switch does not have a default case.

 guard is a special variant of if for writing code in "early-out" style: